 The Fair Pay Agreement process in adult social care: consultation

-The government is currently consulting on the process for negotiating a new Fair Pay Agreement for adult social care.
-This consultation sets out how the process for deciding a new agreement would work and asks for feedback on this process.
+In late 2025, the government published its consultation on the process for negotiating a new Fair Pay Agreement for adult social care.
+This consultation set out how the process for deciding a new agreement could work and asked for feedback on this process.

-This consultation is open until the 16 January 2026.
-The NHF will be submitting a response on behalf of our members, and we have written a briefing explaining how the proposals will affect housing associations who provide care and support.
+This consultation closed on 16 January 2026.
+The NHF has submitted a response on behalf of our members and published a briefing explaining how the proposals could affect housing associations who provide care and support.

 What is the Fair Pay Agreement?